ahmadmdabit/RepoAIfy/user-manual.md

 3. Execute the following command to build the application:

     ```bash
-    dotnet build D:\engamd89-dev\dotnet\dotnet-utils\FileToMarkdownConverter
+    dotnet build D:\engamd89-dev\dotnet\dotnet-utils\RepoAIfy
     ```

-    This will compile the project and create the executable in the `bin/Debug/net9.0/` (or `bin/Release/net9.0/`) folder within the `FileToMarkdownConverter` project directory.
+    This will compile the project and create the executable in the `bin/Debug/net9.0/` (or `bin/Release/net9.0/`) folder within the `RepoAIfy` project directory.

 ## 3. Usage

-To run the `FileToMarkdownConverter`, you need to specify two main arguments:
+To run the `RepoAIfy`, you need to specify two main arguments:

 *   `--source <SOURCE_DIRECTORY_PATH>`: The absolute path to the directory containing the files you want to process.
 *   `--options <OPTIONS_FILE_PATH>`: The absolute path to your `options.json` configuration file.